bmc/brizzled/id/77/index.md

                               writer_name='html4css1',
                               settings_overrides=settings)
         return parts['fragment']
+{% endhighlight %}

 The only wrinkle is the setting of the `DOCUTILSCONFIG` environment variable.
 I determined empirically that if you don't set that variable to an empty string, the Docutils package attempts to read a startup file via the `codecs` module, and the way it calls the `codecs.open()` method conflicts with how that method is defined in the GAE Python library.
 (GAE has replaced Python's file handling routines with routines of its own, and they're not always 100% compatible.)

 Store this code in file `rst.py`.
 We'll then import it in our display code.

 # Create the Display Screens

 Now we're ready to create the display screens.
 There are six views to support:

-- **Main** shows the top *n* articles (where *n* is the value of `MAX_ARTICLES_PER_PAGE` in the `defs.py` file).
+* **Main** shows the top *n* articles (where *n* is the value of `MAX_ARTICLES_PER_PAGE` in the `defs.py` file).
 This screen is the main blog screen--the one a visitor sees first.
-- **Show One Article** shows a single article.
+* **Show One Article** shows a single article.
 It's used when someone clicks on the link for a single article.
-- **Show Articles by Tag** shows all articles with a specific tag.
+* **Show Articles by Tag** shows all articles with a specific tag.
-- **Show Articles by Month** shows all articles in a specified month.
+* **Show Articles by Month** shows all articles in a specified month.
-- **Show Archive** lists the titles and dates of all articles in the blog.
+* **Show Archive** lists the titles and dates of all articles in the blog.
-- **Not Found** is a simple screen to display when an article or page isn't found.
+* **Not Found** is a simple screen to display when an article or page isn't found.

 We'll also add some query methods to the `Article` class as we go along.